A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Generalized Cortical Branching Model

 For the simplest case, where hyperarc interactions are not present, an excitatory neuron is modeled to spike when it receives more excitatory than inhibitory signals.
 That is, in simple informative form,

 where $\Theta$ is a step function with $\Theta(0)=0$ and the summations run over all the neighborhood.
-Similarly, the activation function of inhibitory neuron can be $U(\tilde Z_{\mathsf{i'}})=\Theta\left(Z_{\mathsf{i'}}+\sum Z_{\mathsf{ei'}}-\sum Z_{\mathsf{ii'}}\right)$.
+Similarly, the activation function for inhibitory neurons is

 However, inhibitory neurons are more diverse than excitatory neurons.
 Although inhibitory neighbor activity consistently decreases the likelihood of excitatory neuron firing, experimental evidence shows an opposite effect in target inhibitory neurons.
 Some biological mechanisms for inhibitory neurons to effectively excite other inhibitory neurons are gap junctions \citep{skinner_bursting_1999,gibson_two_1999}, disinhibition \citep{ye_inhibitory_2017}, and an increase in reverse potential \citep{ye_inhibitory_2017}.
-These modeling choices can be encoded in the activation function of an inhibitory neuron as
+In such a situation one needs to replace Eq. \eqref{def:Ufn_i} by $U(\tilde Z_{\mathsf{i'}})=\Theta\left(Z_{\mathsf{i'}}+\sum Z_{\mathsf{ei'}} + \sum Z_{\mathsf{ii'}}\right)$.

 To capture the physics of hyperarc inhibition, the activation function must be extended to

 where the summations and products are taken over all arcs in the neighborhood of neuron $\mathsf{e}_{\mu}$.
 If any of the hyperarcs is activated, the signal on the target arc is suppressed.